CommerceExperts/open-commerce-search/docs/configuration.md

 # Optional path prefix for the '/health' and '/metrics' endpoint.
 #suggest.service.mgmt-path-prefix=

+# Optional Limit for the amount of queries that should be injected by a full query match.
+# Such sharpened queries must be provided by at least one of the used Suggest-Data-Providers
+#suggest.max-sharpened-queries=12

 # If a suggest index is not requested for that time, it will be unloaded.
 # A new request to that index will return an empty list, but restart the loading
 # of that index.